Colcannon

 Mashed potato folded with shredded kale (or cabbage) wilted in butter, finished with cream, scallion, and a deep yellow puddle of melted butter in the well at the top.
 The Halloween-night dish in Ireland; the side at every Sunday roast.

-The dish dates to at least the 17th century — the name probably from Irish 'cál ceannann' (white-headed cabbage).
+The dish likely took shape in the 18th century, once the potato — introduced to Europe only in the 1500s — had become an Irish staple; the earliest written mention is in the 1735 diary of the Welsh visitor William Bulkeley.
+The name probably comes from Irish 'cál ceannann' (white-headed cabbage), though an alternative theory derives it from Irish words for cabbage and for onion/leek/garlic.
 On Halloween (Samhain), traditional colcannon hid charms: a ring for marriage within the year, a coin for wealth, a thimble for spinsterhood.
 The charm-hiding practice has largely faded but the dish remains the autumn-winter side.

 Fork pulls up potato that is both fluffy and slightly elastic from the butter beating, ribbons of kale through every spoonful, sharp scallion pop in the background.
 The well of melted butter on top is the deliberate trap — each forkful gets dunked.
 Salt cuts through the richness; black pepper is essential.